mastratton3/learnStateMonad/stateMonadTutorial.md

 While this introduction didn't go into the actual types and theory of monads as much as other tutorials do, I hope it helps to show that some of the more advanced features of funcation programming are approachable as well.
 My goal here is to provide an example that will help other begin using these features.

 In the next edition, we'll dive into how these can be composed together to yield even more powerful operations and further reduce impure code.

+Additionally - There is another file in the repo to provide another example.

 [1]: https://www.amazon.com/Functional-Programming-Scala-Paul-Chiusano/dp/1617290653